Blackamoor (decorative arts): Jewelry and decorative arts

 Some contemporary craftspeople continue to make individual pieces; however, production of blackamoor jewelry is becoming more rare, due to the decorative style increasingly being viewed as problematic and offensive for its depiction of dark-skinned people as "exotic" and decorative.

-Blackamoor figures are typically male, depicted with a head covering, usually a turban, and covered in rich jewels and gold leaf.
+Blackamoor figures are typically male, sometimes depicted with a head covering such as a turban.
 Sculptures are typically carved from ebony, or painted black to contrast with the bright colors of the embellishments.
 Depictions may only represent the head, or head and shoulders, facing the viewer in a symmetrical pose.

 In decorative sculpture, the full body is depicted, either to hold trays as a servant figure, or bronze sconces to hold candles or light fixtures.
 They may be incorporated into small stands, tables, or andirons, and are often portrayed in pairs.
 Often, blackamoor figures are depicted in acrobatic positions that would be physically impossible to hold for any extended length of time.
 Notable sculptors of blackamoor figures include Andrea Brustolon (1662–1732), who is considered by some to be the most important artist of blackamoor sculptures.